The Talk (talk show): Criticism

-The Talk was criticized for a segment where some panelists made light of male genital mutilation.
-Osbourne said, "However, I do think it is quite fabulous" in response to a story where a wife had drugged her husband, cut off his penis, and put it in the garbage disposal due to his filing for divorce.
-An apology was made during a subsequent show.
+In reference to a news story about Catherine Kieu, a woman who cut off her husband's penis and put it in the garbage disposal because he asked for a divorce, Sharon Osbourne said, "However, I do think it is quite fabulous", prompting laughter from the other panelists.
+When Sara Gilbert pointed out that "if somebody cut a woman's breast off, nobody would be sitting laughing", Osborne replied: "It's different."
+CBS received a number of complaints and an apology was made during a subsequent show.
+Osbourne said "she was sorry she offended people" and that she "did not condone genital mutilation".

 The failure to disclose on-air why Remini and Robinson Peete were released, or even to mention them, prompted criticism of the show from some viewers, with some fans of the two stars protesting their dismissals.

 Just weeks before the start of the 11th season it was announced that Osmond would leave the show stating her desire to pursue new projects.
-Sharon Osbourne threatened to leave the show if CBS did not fire Osmond while Inaba wanted her to stay on the show causing tension among the hosts.
-Throughout the 10th season there was reported tension between Osbourne and Osmond on the set and was noticed by viewers of the show.
-Once it was announced by CBS that Osmond would be departing, the show faced extreme backlash on social media with negative comments.

-In a taped episode on March 10, 2021, a heated discussion between Osbourne and Underwood, concerning Piers Morgan’s comments about Meghan, Duchess of Sussex following the broadcast of Oprah with Meghan and Harry, received significant criticism from viewers.
+In a taped episode on March 10, 2021, a heated discussion between Osbourne and Underwood concerning Piers Morgan’s comments about Meghan, Duchess of Sussex following the broadcast of Oprah with Meghan and Harry received significant criticism from viewers.
 Osbourne apologized on Twitter.
-The program led to an internal review with the show not being broadcast on March 15 and 16.
-However, it was revealed on March 16, that the show would be going into an extended hiatus, following former co-host Remini accusing Osbourne of saying racist and homophobic slurs about fellow former co-hosts Robinson Peete, Chen, and Gilbert.
-Later that month, it was announced that Osbourne departed the series, and that the show would return after an extended hiatus on April 12.
+The interaction on the program led to an internal review conducted by CBS with the show not being broadcast on March 15 and 16.
+Sometime later in the day on March 16, it was announced that the show would be going into an extended hiatus, following news reports of former co-host Remini accusing Osbourne of saying racist and homophobic slurs about fellow former co-hosts Robinson Peete, Chen, and Gilbert.
+Later that month on March 26, it was announced that Osbourne had been officially terminated from her position on the series and that the show would return after an extended hiatus on April 12.
+Osbourne was the last of the six original hosts from the premiere to no longer be a part of the show moving forward.